 The Company has not as yet put into commercial production its mineral property and as such has no operating revenues or cash flows.
 Accordingly, the Company is dependent on the equity markets as its sole source of operating working capital, and the Company's capital resources are largely determined by the strength of the junior resource capital markets and by the status of the Company's project in relation to these markets, and its ability to compete for investor support of its projects.
 There can be no assurance that financing, whether debt or equity, will always be available to the Company in the amount required at any particular time or for any particular period or, if available, that it can be obtained on terms satisfactory to it.

 TRANSACTIONS WITH RELATED PARTIES

-During the periods ended December 31, 2009 and 2008, the Company incurred the following expenditures charged by directors and officers of the Company and companies controlled by directors and officers of the Company:
+The Company incurred the following expenditures charged by directors and officers of the Company and companies controlled by directors and officers of the Company: